 Code the average depth of asphalt in inches on the deck as observed from field measurements, or as determined from comparing the design curb height against the measured curb height from the top of asphalt.
-Code 0 when there is either no asphalt on the deck, or when the structure does not have a deck, including when asphalt pavement is placed on fill over a culvert.
 In cases where there is ballast, such as on timber decks, enter the full thickness of ballast and asphalt.